joealewine/blockchain-rhos/howto/console-upgrade-k8.md

 After you apply the `operator-upgrade.yaml` deployment spec to your namespace, the operator will restart and pull the latest image.
 The upgrade takes about a minute.
 While the upgrade is taking place, you can still access your console UI.
 However, you cannot use the console to install and instantiate chaincode, or use the console or the APIs to create or remove a node.

 You can check that the upgrade is complete by running `kubectl get deployment ibp-operator`.
-If the upgrade is successful, then you can see the following tables with four ones displayed.
+If the upgrade is successful, then you can see the following tables with four ones displayed for your operator and your console.
 ```
 NAME           DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
 ibp-operator   1         1         1            1           1m
+ibpconsole     1         1         1            1           8m
 ```

 If you experience a problem while you are upgrading the operator, go to this [troubleshooting topic](/docs/services/blockchain-rhos?topic=blockchain-rhos-ibp-v2-troubleshooting#ibp-v2-troubleshooting-deployment-cr) for a list of commonly encountered problems.

-If you console experiences an image pull error, you may need to update the console deployment spec with local registry that you used to download the images.
+If your console experiences an image pull error, you may need to update the console deployment spec with local registry that you used to download the images.
 Run the following command to download the deployment spec of the console:
 ```
 kubectl get ibpconsole ibpconsole -o yaml > console.yaml
 ```
+{:codeblock}

 Then add the URL of your local registry to the `spec:` section of `console.yaml`.
 Replace `<LOCAL_REGISTRY>` with the url of your local registry:
 ```
 spec:
   registryURL: <LOCAL_REGISTRY>
 ```
+{:codeblock}

 Save the updated file as `console-upgrade.yaml` on your local system.
 You can then issue the following command upgrade your console:
 ```
 kubectl apply -f console-upgrade.yaml